 Equity securities are carried at fair value, and changes in fair value are recorded in realized gain (loss) on the Consolidated Statements of Comprehensive Income (Loss) as they occur.
 Equity securities consist primarily of common stock of publicly-traded companies, privately placed securities and mutual fund shares.
 We measure the fair value of our equity securities based on assumptions used by market participants in pricing the security.
-The most appropriate valuation methodology is selected based on the specific characteristics of the equity securities.
+The most appropriate valuation methodology is selected based on the specific characteristics of the equity security.
+Fair values of publicly-traded equity securities are determined using quoted prices in active markets for identical or comparable securities.
 When quoted prices are not available, we use valuation methodologies most appropriate for the specific asset.
 Fair values for private placement securities are determined using discounted cash flow, earnings multiple and other valuation models.
 The fair values of mutual fund shares that transact regularly are based on transaction prices of identical fund shares.